 Crack in unstable California chemical tank may reduce explosion risk, official says

-(CNN) — Firefighters have found a potential crack in the massive tank filled with a toxic chemical at risk of explosion in Southern California, officials said Sunday.
-The crack may be relieving pressure inside, which could change the responding team’s approach as tens of thousands remain evacuated and officials race to stave off a potentially catastrophic blast.
+(CNN) — Firefighters have found a potential crack that may be relieving pressure inside a massive tank filled with a toxic chemical, a development an official described as a step in the right direction, as thousands remain under evacuation orders due to the threat of an explosion.

+If the discovery is confirmed, it could alter the response strategy and lead to a scaling back of the evacuation area as crews work to prevent a potentially catastrophic explosion in Southern California.

-About 50,000 people in Orange County have been told to evacuate, with many spending the Memorial Day weekend in shelters, hotels or with friends and family outside the danger zone.
+About 50,000 people in Orange County have been advised to evacuate as of Sunday, with many spending the Memorial Day weekend in shelters, hotels or with friends and family outside the danger zone.
 Busy tourist destinations like Disneyland and Knott’s Berry Farm are nearby but are not included in the evacuation zone.

 The chemical inside the tank, methyl methacrylate, or MMA, can cause respiratory issues and irritation to the skin and eyes upon exposure, according to the Environmental Protection Agency.